Physician assisted suicide (PAS):

 assisted suicides per year.
 Physician assisted suicide under the act

-accounts for only one-seventh of one percent of all deaths in the state.
+accounts for only 0.17% of all deaths in the state.

 According to the Associated Press, there is a widespread belief